One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 Get the earliest passes, because it gets hot fast at the summit.
 Also, it’s easier to find a parking space near the trailhead.

-But first, grab some pastry from the Old German Bakery & Restaurant.
+But first, buy some pastry from the Old German Bakery & Restaurant.
 The address is 225 W Main St. It’s on your way to Enchanted Rock.

 Many people hike the Summit Trail to the top (1,823 ft.).
 The distance to the summit is .8 mi with a challenging difficulty.
-It would take around 45 minutes to reach the top, but you will make lots of stops.
+It would take around 45 minutes to reach the top, but you will make frequent stops.

 The views and the rock formation are just amazing.
 One thing to remember, hiking this trail is like climbing the stairs of a 30- or 40-story building.
 But it’s worth it!

-Once you get to the summit, enjoy your time.
+When you arrive at the summit, take your time.
 There are at least 4 things to do at the top:

 1. looking for vernal pools,